nik1oo/jodin/README.md

 A ptototype of an environment for interactive and live programming in Odin.
 A REPL interpreter and a Jupyter kernel.

+> [!WARNING]
+> Only works on Windows.
+There are some bugs.
+It's a prototype.

 <!---
 <h2 align="center">Showcase</h2>